We haven’t really done an update blog in a while.

 The idle on this blog is real!

-I’m super happy to state that with the implementation of Tor/Onion/DeepWeb networking readership has increased by about 10 percent which is good.
-Of course, I can’t tell of said readership is bots or actual users on the Tor Network. just that the disk access count is ten percent in contrast to the disk access on the clear-net side.
-My recommendation to anyone wanting to host a good onion address site is to visit all of the major search engines and keep submitting your website to them.
-Most of them are just happy to get content that isn’t about scamming people out of money or posting CP.
-We’ve even talked to a few of the people that host search engines on the deep-web.
+We’re super happy to state that with the implementation of Tor/Onion/DeepWeb networking readership has increased by about 10 percent which is good.
+Of course, we can’t tell if said readership is bots or actual users on the Tor Network.
+Just that the disk access count is ten percent in contrast to the disk access on the clear-net side.
+Our recommendation to anyone wanting to host a good Onion address site is to visit all of the major search engines and keep submitting your website to them.
+Most of them are just happy to get content that isn’t about scamming people out of money or posting CP (Child Porn).
+We’ve even talked to a few of the people that host search engines on the deep web.
 Super-nice dudes!
-So if you got a website with some content that may be a little….. off… And google/bing buries your ass on the clear-net..
-Come to the deep-dark.
+So if you have a website with some content that may be a little….. off… And Google/bing buries your ass on the clear-net.
+Come to the deep dark.

 Now some may ask:

 We just got our first blog review from a group called “SomeOrdinaryGamers” It is the YouTube (replaced link with a safer commercial free Invidious link) video to watch.
 Odysee link available here too.
 Considering this is episode #226 it’s safe to say that the show host “Mutahar” who usually goes by “Muta” has been hitting the deep side of the web rather hard.
 The format of his category of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.